by: Thomas Young

 Social media results are difficult to measure because most people only read social media posts and do not interact.
 They may also find out about your company on social media, yet search for your website in Google.
 This is why social media stats can be misleading and social media marketing must be seen as a support to SEO efforts and content marketing.
 You can measure direct traffic to your website from social media in Google Analytics, and social media sites like Facebook and LinkedIn offer the ability to place ads on their sites and offer basic stats programs to review activity from visitors.

-- Include social media in your web marketing and content marketing plan.
+- Include social media in your strategic digital marketing and content marketing plan.

 - Develop a company home page for LinkedIn, Facebook, Google+ and other social media sites as needed for your business.